 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 I am aware of the huge impact COVID-19 is having on mental health and the ability of those needing support to access it.
 I offer some spaces with low fees, so please do not hesitate to contact me if you would like to explore this option.

 Initial Consultation: £35

 50 Minutes Counselling Session: £40

-I have worked as a counsellor since 2006 in a University setting where I am currently a member of the senior team.
+I have worked as a counsellor since 2006 in a University setting where I have worked as part of the senior and counselling teams.
 I work with young and mature students and have also supported students with disabilities as a mental health mentor.
 I work extensively with anxiety, depression, low self-esteem, trauma and the emotional impact of academic studies.